sophgo/sophon-demo/docs/Environment_Install_Guide_EN.md

     cp -rf sophon-mw-soc_${x.y.z}_aarch64/opt/sophon/sophon-opencv_${x.y.z}/include ${soc-sdk}
     ```

+4. If you are using BM1688'GeminiSDK, version >= 1.3, you will need to：
+    get sophon-img/bsp-debs/sophon-soc-libisp_1.0.0_arm64.deb from GemeniSDK, then:
+    ```bash
+    dpkg -x sophon-soc-libisp_1.0.0_arm64.deb sophon-libisp
+    cp -rf sophon-libisp/lib ${soc-sdk}
+    ```

 Here, the cross-compilation environment has been built, and then you can use the packaged soc-sdk to compile the programs that need to run on the SoC platform.
 For more information on cross-compilation, please refer to the "LIBSOPHON Manual".

 ### 4.2 Cross-compiling and sophon-sail Installation